MusaOzcetin/IPE/eligibility_wizard_logic.md

 **Step 1:** Identify which section(s) in `admission_information.md` match

 **Step 2:** Output the information paragraph(s) immediately without summarizing the applicant's situation.
-Remove the section headings and do not use horizontal dividers.
+Do not include the section headings.
+Do not use horizontal dividers.

 **Step 3:** Always attach the following ending verbatim:

-   - **Bachelor cases:** "🧙 For more information on Bachelor applications, please refer to the following link: https://www.tu.berlin/en/i-a-office-of-student-affairs/masters-application-enrollment/admission-requirements/general-admission-requirements"
+   - **Bachelor cases:** "🧙 For more information on Bachelor applications, please refer to the following link: https://www.tu.berlin/en/studierendensekretariat/bachelors-application-enrollment/prospective-students-with-a-german-higher-education-entrance-qualification/admission-requirements"

    - **Master cases:**: "🧙 Please note: Each master’s program defines subject-specific prerequisites.
 Consult the program’s study regulations (StuPO) to check whether your previous studies align with the curriculum expectations.
-For more information on Master applications, please refer to the following link: https://www.tu.berlin/en/studierendensekretariat/bachelors-application-enrollment/prospective-students-with-a-german-higher-education-entrance-qualification/admission-requirements"
+For more information on Master applications, please refer to the following link: https://www.tu.berlin/en/i-a-office-of-student-affairs/masters-application-enrollment/admission-requirements/general-admission-requirements"

 ---